Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Shop the Emergency Essentials Monthly Specials: The monthly specials at Emergency Essentials feature discounts of up to 35% off sometimes a bit more.

 I have wanted to let you know about their Do it Yourself Super Pail Combo all month but it has been on backorder.
-The combo kit now appears to be in stock and is great deal at $69.99.
 It includes 8 x 6-Gallon Buckets with Lids, 8 x Metallized Storage Bags and a 10-Pack of Large Oxygen Absorbers.

 Don’t forget that you do not need fancy equipment to seal the metalized bag.
 A cheap hair iron will do the job.